 Here’s some free advice for anyone thinking of creating a training system.
 Get a current or future Mr. Olympia to do it, and hope he likes it enough to keep doing it over and over again for years.
 Better yet, get two Mr. Os to do it.
 Systems come and go, but when the kings of bodybuilding adopt a workout philosophy, it’s destined to stick.
 And so it is with FST-7.
-Trainer/ nutritionist Hany Rambod developed Fascia Stretch Training Seven in 2007 primarily to boost the intensity of his No. 1 client, Phil Heath—now the reigning and five-time Mr. O. Jay Cutler also adopted FST-7, and utilized it when he trained to secure the final pair of his quartet of Sandows.
+Trainer/ nutritionist Hany Rambod developed Fascia Stretch Training Seven in 2007 primarily to boost the intensity of his No. 1 client, Phil Heath—now the reigning and six-time Mr. O. Jay Cutler also adopted FST-7, and utilized it when he trained to secure the final pair of his quartet of Sandows.
 Let’s crack the FST-7 code and discover the benefits of seven sets with reduced rest.

 “The sevens are what we call napalm sets.
 We go in there and whatever fibers we haven’t already got, we’re finishing off.” — Hany Rambod